npfernandes/ensemblify/docs/source/cli_workflow.md

        'output_path': '.'}
       ```

+      If you are following along with the example, please remember to update the <path_to_database> with the location on your machine of the database you want to sample from.

 2. Generate an ensemble via the Ensemblify CLI:

-      Assuming you have an Ensemblify parameters file `params.yml` in the current working directory, you can run:
+      Assuming you have an Ensemblify parameters file `Hst5_params.yml` in the current working directory, you can run:

       ```{code-block} console
       (ensemblify_env) $ ensemblify gen -p params.yml